-The affordable curriculum features over 100 in-depth lessons and videos, all found online and available 24/7.
+The affordable programs feature in-depth lessons and videos, all found online and available 24/7.
 Learn at your own pace on any device with 12 months of access to all cannabis courses, more than any other cannabis college.

 Our online learning platform includes, but is not limited to, the following courses and information: